HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ### OpenShift Passthrough

-Previous versions of the Helm chart had an `openShiftPassthrough` value that created an OpenShift `Route` resource automatically.
-This is deprecated and removed and from CF211, a `Route` resource must be created manually when required as part of the deployment.
+A `Route` resource must be created manually when required as part of a deployment to OpenShift.

 #### Create the route resource manually

 If you want to deploy OpenShift manually using `Routes`, you need to create a .yaml file like below and any changes required can be made in that.
 To apply those changes in the OpenShift cluster, you can run `kubectl apply` and specify its namespace and location.
-For more information, refer to the [OpenShift Route Configuration](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html) documentation.
+For more information, refer to the [OpenShift Route Configuration](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html){target="blank"} documentation.

 In some versions of OpenShift, by default, sticky sessions for passthrough `Routes` are enabled in OpenShift using the source (IP) as identifier.
-To make sure traffic gets forwarded to all DX HAProxy Pods even when another proxy is used in front of it, the `Route` should be annotated as shown in the example below.
-Please refer to the [OpenShift documentation](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html) to select the appropriate value for your deployment.
+To make sure traffic gets forwarded to all DX Compose HAProxy Pods even when another proxy is used in front of it, the `Route` should be annotated as shown in the example below.
+Please refer to the [OpenShift documentation](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html){target="blank"} to select the appropriate value for your deployment.

 ```yaml
 apiVersion: "route.openshift.io/v1"